grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/36 toBeTruthy.md

 description: 'Use toBeTruthy() to check that the value is truthy.'
 ---

-`toBeTruthy()` is a comparison function that evalues to true or false.
+`toBeTruthy()` is a comparison function that evaluates to true or false.
 It must be called in the chain after the `t.expect(value)` or `.and(value)`.

 When `toBeTruthy()` evaluates to false, the chain is broken, and the test is marked as failed.
-When the chain is broken, further checks inside of the `test` are ommitted.
+When the chain is broken, further checks inside of the `test` are omitted.

 ### Returns